tablexi/nucore-open/doc/user_roles.md

 ## Global Roles
   - Administrator
     * Virtually equivalent to being a Facility Administrator for all facilities
+    * May suspend/activate accounts
+    * May suspend/activate users
     * Has no restrictions except in some cross-facility contexts
       - They may not manage billing cross-facility (as Billing Administrators may do)